Golf course

+History

+The golf course has its roots dating to the 18th century.
+The 18-hole course Old Course was established in 1764 at St Andrews, Scotland, and has existed under its name since 1895.

+In 2009, Nullarbor Links, the world's longest golf course spanning 1,365 kilometres, was established along the Eyre Highway, in Australia.

+In 2023, the golf course at Moundbuilders Country Club, was integrated into the world heritage-listed Hopewell Culture National Historical Park.

 Design

 Although a specialty within landscape design or landscape architecture, golf course architecture is considered a separate field of study.
-Some golf course architects become celebrities in their own right, such as Alister MacKenzie; others are professional golfers of high standing and demonstrated appreciation for golf course composition, such as Jack Nicklaus.
+Some golf course designers become celebrities in their own right, such as Alister MacKenzie; others are professional golfers of high standing and demonstrated appreciation for golf course composition, such as Jack Nicklaus.
 The field is partially represented by the American Society of Golf Course Architects, the European Institute of Golf Course Architects, and the Society of Australian Golf Course Architects, although many of the finest golf course architects in the world choose not to become members of any such group, as associations of architects are not government-sanctioned licensing bodies, but private groups.
 While golf courses often follow the original landscape, some modification is unavoidable.
 This is increasingly the case as new courses are more likely to be sited on less optimal land.
 Bunkers and sand traps are always built in by architects unless the formation of such items is already in the course's natural terrain.